mmazco/newmedia/README.md

 **"Who funds corporate media?" with your favorite hosts.**

-Two AI-powered characters — Andrew (investigative reporter) and FJ (media industry insider) — investigate the ownership structures behind major news publications using real-time data, then debate what it means for journalism and democracy.
+Two agents — Andrew (investigative reporter) and FJ (media industry insider) — investigate the ownership structures behind major news publications using real-time data, then debate what it means for journalism and democracy.

 Built for the [Cartesia x Anthropic Voice Agents Hackathon](https://cerebralvalley.ai/e/cartesia-voice-agents-hackathon) (SF, Feb 2026).